 - If an employee asks for training, ask him or her to explain the benefits it will have for your business.

 Find out how each employee prefers to learn

 - Some people may enjoy group learning, while others prefer individual study.

-- Some people prefer steady progress through a training process.
+- Some people prefer to read up on processes and background before getting started.
 Others are keen to get hands-on experience as soon as possible.